 We are not fans for FunTouchOS for trying to copy Apple’s iOS too much, and vivo thankfully addressed that with the iteration of FunTouchOS for the X50.
 The notification panel and quick control panel are now lumped into one place, and the home screen UI is much cleaner compared to previous versions.

 One of the things FunTouchOS does well is battery life, and it shows: even with 90hz refresh rate enabled, we managed to score close to 13 hours on PCMark—which is not bad for a skinny phone with a 4200mAh battery.
 The score we got in PCMark translates to at least a days’ worth of use.
 Using the supplied 33w FlashCharge brick and USB-C cable, it takes a little over an hour to top up the battery from 15% to 100%.

 vivo X50 Review Verdict: Buy if you care more about photography than 5G

 vivo’s decision to use a Snapdragon 730 processor for the global version of the X50 instead of a Snapdragon 765G processor is going to generate much debate especially with the first crop of 5G phones (vivo’s own X50 Pro included) coming to the Philippines.

 However, if you are not after 5G (it will take a year or two before it gets fully rolled out in the Philippines), the X50 is one of the best-performing phones in both photo and video.
 Its custom main rear camera and 4-axis OIS are powerful tools in helping the X50 deliver flagship-like photos and smooth video footage.
 If you want to level up your content creation and not worry about 5G in the meantime, the X50 is the best tool you can get right now.

-We do not know what is the official price of the X50 as of this writing, but a post said it will have a sub-Php 26k price tag, which puts it on the pricey side of things.
+We do not know what is the official price of the X50 as of this writing, but a post said the vivo X50 price in the Philippines has a sub-Php 26k price tag, which puts it on the pricey side of things.